Blai Guarné

 Universitat Autònoma de Barcelona

-Associate professor and coordinator of the East Asian Studies programme at the Autonomous University of Barcelona (UAB), where he also serves as the secretary of the CERAO (East Asian Studies & Research Centre).
+Professor of Anthropology of Japan and director of the CERAO (East Asian Studies & Research Centre) at Universitat Autònoma de Barcelona (UAB), where he is also coordinator of University Master’s Degree in Global East Asian Studies.
 He has been a Juan de la Cierva postdoctoral fellow (MICINN-JDC, Government of Spain) at the UAB, visiting fellow at the National Museum of Ethnology in Japan (Minpaku), postdoctoral scholar (BP-A AGAUR) in the Department of Anthropology at Stanford University, and visiting researcher (Monbukagakushō, Government of Japan) in the Department of Cultural Anthropology at the University of Tokyo.
 He coordinates the Media Studies Section of the EAJS (European Association for Japanese Studies), is a JAWS (Japan Anthropology Workshop) board member, and is the editor-in-chief and director of the book series Biblioteca de Estudios Japoneses (CERAO-UAB & Ed.
 Bellaterra).
 His publications include: “The World is a Room: Beyond Centers and Peripheries in the Global Production of Anthropological Knowledge,” Focaal, 63: 8-19 (2012), the co-edition with Shinji Yamashita of Japan in Global Circulation: Transnational Migration and Multicultural Politics, in Kokuritsu Minzokugaku Hakubutsukan Kenkyū Hōkoku, 40 (1), National Museum of Ethnology in Japan (2015), and the books Escaping Japan: Reflections on Estrangement and Exile in the Twenty-first Century, Routledge, 2018 (with Paul Hansen, Hokkaido University) and Persistently Postwar: Media and the Politics of Memory in Japan, Berghahn Books, 2019 (with Artur Lozano-Méndez, UAB, y D.P.
 Martinez, University of Oxford).

 blai.guarne@uab.cat